-However, you should take into account that this doesn’t include other expenses like the new hire’s health insurance, marketing budget for promoting video content and other indirect expenses.
-What we did cover is the estimated costs for annual salary, camera equipment, and tools you need to create good social media videos.
+However, you should take into account that this doesn’t include other expenses like the new hire’s health insurance, the marketing budget for promoting video content and other indirect expenses.
+What we did cover is the estimated costs for an annual salary, camera equipment, and tools you need to create good social media videos.
 These numbers are just to give a basic idea of what sort of expenses you could be looking at with this option so remember to take it with a grain of salt.

 Benefits of hiring an in-house video specialist

 - All those videos you need can finally get made.
 With someone at your disposal to constantly churn out this content to help power your marketing and revenue, you can finally move forward in successfully incorporating social media videos into your strategy.

 - Still an expensive route that not every company is ready for.
 Each company is at different stages and may not have the resources to undertake a new hire which makes this an option they’ll be forced to skip for the time being.

 - Talent is hard to come by.
 Depending on your criteria for the role, you could be on the hunt for your company unicorn.

 If the above two options don’t work for your company, don’t fret – you’ve got more options.

 Thanks to the leaps and bounds that smartphone cameras have taken in recent years, you can still create simple video clips directly on your phone.
 Especially now that platforms like Instagram have features that let you quickly share Stories from your phone or start an Instagram Live to engage with your audience there.
 Of course, this means that you will need to delegate this responsibility and allocate the time to someone.
 If you’re a small team, you could even share the responsibility amongst all of you.